 Becoming a professional software developer seems like a daunting task.
 Thanks to modern technology, there are more ways than ever to learn how to code and become a professional.
 One of the most common ways is joining a coding bootcamps or schools that teach you these skills.
 This is not the only way to learn, though, there are plenty of options to explore in order to find the one that works best for you.

-With more than 500 coding bootcamps and schools worldwide, there’s an overwhelming amount of options to choose from.
+With hundreds of coding bootcamps and schools worldwide, there’s an overwhelming amount of options to choose from.
 Schools like Lambda School, Microverse, and Le Wagon are helping people around the world land life-changing jobs, like Kevin from Kenya who now works at Microsoft.

 Many of these schools are inaccessible as they're expensive and lack financing options.
 Due to the high costs associated with having teachers and physical locations, most programs charge tuition fees of $20,000 - $30,000 USD upfront and are only available in large cities in North America and Europe.

-Now, there are some programs and schools that are offering the option of no upfront payments in exchange for a piece of your future income (using Income Share Agreements, ISA’s).
+Now, there are some programs and schools that are offering the option of no upfront payments in exchange for a piece of your future income (using Income Share Agreements, or ISA’s).
 This is a great option but again most are only available to people in specific countries.

 So what can you do if you don’t live in these countries but want to learn to code?
-Global remote schools, like Microverse, are a great option but like in-person courses, they require a full-time commitment lasting between 3 - 12 months.
-So we’ve shared some alternatives to coding bootcamps to help you make a decision on which is best for you.
+Global, online coding schools, like Microverse, are a great option.
+Yet, like in-person courses, they require a full-time commitment lasting between 3 - 12 months.
+So, below we’ve shared some alternatives to coding bootcamps to help you make a decision on which is the best option for you.

 There are some good, cost-efficient alternatives to coding bootcamps that can bring almost as much value as a course would.
 Here are some of them.